City of North Las Vegas

 For local drought information, visit: https://www.drought.gov/states/Nevada/county/Clark

 Extreme heat is a period of high heat and humidity with temperatures above 90 degrees for at least two to three days.
-In extreme heat your body works extra hard to maintain a normal temperature, which can lead to death.
+In extreme heat, your body works extra hard to maintain a normal temperature, which can lead to death.
 Extreme heat is responsible for the highest number of annual deaths among all weather-related hazards.
-Older adults, children and sick or overweight individuals are at a greater risk from extreme heat.
-Here's what you can do to prepare for extreme heat:
+Older adults, children, and sick or overweight individuals are at a greater risk from extreme heat.

 If you are unable to afford your cooling costs, weatherization or energy-related home repairs, visit the Low Income Home Energy Assistance Program (LIHEAP) site or visit the Nevada Division of Welfare and Supportive Services page for more information.